Diploma of Agriculture

 How you'll learn

-This program is offered over nine months (three terms).
+This program is offered over 9 months (3 terms).

 Choose from two delivery modes:

-• Blended option: Attend face-to-face classes at UQ Gatton's world-class facilities over three days (Monday to Wednesday), and submit assessments online.
+- Blended option: Attend in-person classes at UQ Gatton's world-class facilities over 3 days (Monday to Wednesday), and submit assessments online.

 Assessment